Javerix26/Javerix26/README.md

 - 👋 Hi, I’m @Javerix26
 - 👀 I’m interested in game development, specifically racing games.
-- 🌱 I’m currently learning how to develop a racing game: setting up vehicle physics and environments.
+- 🌱 I’m currently learning how to develop a racing game: setting up vehicle physics and environments and modelling vehicles in Blender.
 - 💞️ I’m looking to collaborate on an indie racing game project.
 - 📫 How to reach me: qvor66@gmail.com